nighthawkcoders/platformer4x/navigation/about.md

 I like dogs and cheez👍<br>
 Shay -intergrater / dev <br>
 Zoe - Dev <br>
+A bit about me is that I have quite a few interests but some of my main ones are art, music, and dance.
+I sing, play piano, and a tiny bit of guitar. <br>
 Leila - Dev <br>
 I have 2 cats out of 100 so far...
 Kian - Dev <br>